nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `edit_volunteer 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st volunteer to be `91234567` and `johndoe@example.com` respectively.
 * `edit_volunteer 2 n/Betsy Crower mt/` Edits the name of the 2nd volunteer to be `Betsy Crower` and clears all existing medical qualifications.
+* `edit_volunteer 3 mt/CPR, BASIC mt/CARETAKING, ADVANCED` Replaces all existing medical qualifications of the 3rd volunteer with `CPR, BASIC` and `CARETAKING, ADVANCED`

 #### Editing a person by NRIC: `edit`